TeX Resources on the Web

 wanting a production-quality publishing system.
 Integrated support for

 XML, MetaPost, and much more.
-The ConTeXt Garden Wiki is a good place
+The ConTeXt Garden Wiki

 to start.
 Also, Aditya Mahajan writes regular introductory ConTeXt